Generator Safety Guide (2026)

 Neighbor Coordination

-Shared resources approach: My neighbor and I coordinate generator schedules during extended outages.
-We alternate usage to conserve fuel and provide mutual backup.
+Shared resources approach: Neighbors can coordinate generator schedules during extended outages to conserve fuel and provide mutual backup, as long as every setup still follows CO and electrical safety rules.

 Real-World Lessons